To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Italians dress nicely.
 Looking fashionable and clean is a very important cultural factor.
-You can tell an American 100 feet away just by the way they are dressed, and American students tend to be even more noticeable.
-Americans usually dress everything down, OR they try too hard.
-In Italy, both the men and the women look nice and fashionable, but in a relaxed and “I did this in 5 minutes” kind of way.
+More often than not, you can pick out an American 100 feet away just by the xway they are dressed.
+Americans have a tendency to dress everything down, OR they try too hard (think “influencer” vibes).
+In Italy, both the men and the women dress nice and fashionably, but in a relaxed and “I did this in 5 minutes” kind of way.
+In France you would call that “je ne sais quoi”.

-Dead giveaways for American students?
-Wearing gym clothes EVERYWHERE.
-I understand your norts and frat tanks are comfortable, but so is a sundress with a comfortable pair of flats.
 Try and blend in with society by dressing up a little bit.
 Throwing on something nicer won’t take you any longer to get ready in the morning.
-As a bonus, you’ll always be ready for pictures, along with being socially conscious.
+As a bonus, you’ll always be ready for a photo op!

-I’m not saying drop American attire completely, but maybe leave the Greek letters at home.
+I’m not saying drop American attire completely, but maybe leave the Greek letters and sports jerseys at home.

 I know I just went on a rant about clothing, but this is a separate issue altogether.
-A major giveaway of American travelers in Italy is wearing shorts.
-Italians quite honestly just don’t wear shorts.
+A major giveaway of American travelers in Italy, and typically women, is wearing shorts.
+Italians quite honestly just don’t wear shorts that often, except for the trendier Gen Zers..
 It’s part of their whole “non si fa” (we don’t do that) thing.
+And while fashion shorts or some made from linen is typically an exception to the rule, tight short jean shorts are very much so a tourist type of attire.

 I will admit, there are some days in August where I hang up my pride and take out the shorts because it’s just too hot.
 But as a rule of thumb, it’s only because I know I’m not going anywhere important.
 Not to mention if you’re traveling and seeing new sights it’s better to avoid shorts anyway, because you won’t be able to get into any churches.

-Like men’s confusion as to why women go to the restroom in pairs, I am forever baffled why packs of American students stampede down the streets together.
-If you don’t want people to think you’re an American traveler, don’t parade down the streets of Florence in a pack of 7-15.
+Like men’s confusion as to why women go to the restroom in pairs, I am forever baffled why packs of Americans stampede down the streets together.
 When I walk alone people greet me in Italian, but if there are more than 2 other Americans with me, everyone instantly knows.
+It’s probably because we are loud and speaking in English, but the pack mentality definitely adds to it.

-Hanging out with other American travelers is totally acceptable, but you didn’t come to Italy to meet other Americans, hopefully.
+Hanging out with other American travelers is totally acceptable (and encouraged dude!
+Enjoy your vacay!), but you didn’t come to Italy to meet other Americans, hopefully.
 Branch out and meet new people, size your group down, and be able to focus on a core group of people and meeting new locals.
+This is especially true if you are studying abroad in Italy.

 This goes hand in hand with traveling in packs- the more people, the louder.
-Americans as a whole greet each other loudly (and the women in high pitches), and the longer period of time spent together, the progressively louder.
+Americans as a whole greet each other loudly and the longer period of time spent together, the progressively louder.

-There are a bunch of things that are in America, and some may even be better than they are here.
-The point of coming to this country is to notice all of these differences but to accept them as they are and learn from them.
+There are a bunch of things that are in America, and some may even be better than in Italy.
+Some may be more annoying.
+The point of visiting a new country is to notice all of these incredible differences and to accept and learn from them.

-Please for the love of God invest in a cute tote bag to take to classes.
-I understand a backpack is more comfortable, but if you want to blend in, this is one of the biggest beacons you could have.
-As a bonus, again you’re always photo-op ready!
+I get it, backpacks are easy to use!
+I also understand a backpack is more comfortable, but if you want to blend in, this is one of the biggest beacons you could have.
+Especially if you are wearing it on your front.

 Please, do not walk up to any given Panino counter and demand a sandwich.
 If you aren’t sure about how to order a coffee in a coffee shop, stand back and watch the locals order, then make your move.

-Italians see American travelers as aggressive and demanding, which we are, so try and take a more laid back approach to everything and it will make your experience here a lot more pleasant.
-Just don’t be so balls-to-the-wall about everything.
+lers as aggressive and demanding, so try and take a more laid back approach to everything and it will make your experience here a lot more pleasant.
+Be polite, ask and don’t demand and maybe just don’t be so balls-to-the-wall about everything.
+We are just used to being direct, and this was absolutely a learning curve I had to get into when I moved back to Europe and started working with a mix of cultures.

 “Why do they speak Italian here instead of English?”